Carreau/phd-dissertation/parts/part4.rst

 :cite:`Carvalho2013a` which showed that attachment of the actin cortex to the membrane had a crucial role in the behavior or contractile acto-myosin network.

-In this study, I worked with K. Carvalho and J.Lemière in order to extend the system developed in :cite:`Carvalho2013a` to monitor the cortical tension increased of a biomimetic actin cortex formed on liposomes.
+In this study, I worked with Kévin Carvalho and Joël Lemière in order to extend the system developed in :cite:`Carvalho2013a` to monitor the cortical tension increased of a biomimetic actin cortex formed on liposomes.
 I was principally involved in analysing 3D data acquire using Spinning disk microscope and